kidGodzilla/lilbird/README.md

 <script src="https://cdn.jsdelivr.net/npm/lilbird@latest"></script>
 ```

-You should create a write-only key for your TinyBird instance.
+You should create a write-only key for your Tinybird instance.
 See instructions above.

 ### NPM